-In setting the exercise price of the stock options at each of the grant dates through July 9, 2014, management and the board of directors used the \$5.85 per-share pricing of our latest private placement of Series C redeemable convertible preferred stock in 2012 without taking into consideration any of the rights and preferences of our redeemable convertible preferred stock over our common stock.
+In setting the exercise price of the stock options at each of the grant dates through July 9, 2014, management and the board of directors used the \$5.85 pershare pricing of our latest private placement of Series C redeemable convertible preferred stock in 2012 without taking into consideration any of the rights and preferences of our redeemable convertible preferred stock over our common stock.
 Beginning with the January 20, 2015 grant date through the March 2, 2015 grant date, management and the board of directors considered a third-party valuation in determining the exercise price of the stock options.

-In the fall of 2014 we undertook third-party valuations of the fair value of our common stock as of July 10, 2013, December 31, 2013 and June 2, 2014 for financial reporting purposes.
-The estimated fair values per share of our common stock in the table above, as determined by the third-party valuations beginning with July 10, 2013 stock option grants, were used to measure the stock-based compensation expense for options granted during these periods.
+In 2014, we undertook third-party valuations of the fair value of our common stock as of June 2, 2014, for financial reporting purposes.
+The estimated fair values per share of our common stock in the table above, as determined by the third-party valuations beginning with June 2, 2014 stock option grants, were used to measure the stock-based compensation expense for options granted during these periods.